Tax Strategies for Individuals

 If your employer doesn’t provide a 401(k) plan or you are self-employed, there are other options to save for your retirement.
 The most common are traditional and Roth IRAs.

 Taxing for a traditional IRA is similar to a 401(k) plan.
 Traditional IRAs are tax-deferred—you pay the taxes once you start withdrawing funds.
 So, you can claim tax deductions on what you contribute to a traditional IRA in any given year.
-Currently, the maximum contribution is $6,000 (or $7,000 if you are over 50).

 Conversely, a Roth IRA is money contributed after taxes are paid.
 You won’t be able to claim any deductions for the current year.
 But, the funds are tax-free once you start withdrawing them.